magento/devdocs/src/safe-upgrade-tool/developer.md

   - Upgrade
 ---

 This topic contains information for developers who want to know more technical information about the Magento Safe Upgrade Tool (SUT).
+It is focused on developers who work closely with the Magento source code.
 You can use this knowledge to customize the SUT's components.

 ## M-Ray integration

+M-Ray integration is an internal integration solution.

 The integration with M-Ray is done through: